yukiorita1117/gaysby-wordpress-app/README.md

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._

+## 🧰 This is a customized StarterKit

+1. **What we are adding**

+Base: gatsby-starter-default

+Customized:

+- typescript support
+- connecting wordpress API
+- hosting local server
+- linaria support
+- material-ui support

 ## 🚀 Quick start

 1.  **Create a Gatsby site.**